 Even the smaller siphon blasting cabinets will deliver about 5 pounds of abrasive grain per minute to the blast gun.
 The three hundred pounds per hour of dust from too-soft abrasive will soon plug any size dust collector and overload the filters stopping airflow being removed by the exhaust blower.
 In a short span of time, the workspace is likely to become highly uninviting and unappealing.

 In practical terms, not using high-quality abrasives can require you to stop and clean the dust collector 5 to 6 times per hour of operation.
 As production increases, this can mean cleaning the dust collector daily and the real mess soon becomes apparent.

-Quality abrasives hit the part, do the work then bounce off the part to be used again and again.
+Quality Abrasives after they bounce off the part are recycled and then used over again and again. .
 The only thing going into the dust collector is the material being removed from the part itself.
 Glass beads have a maximum impact velocity that relates to blasting pressure and the part itself.
 They will bounce off a piece of cold rolled or hot rolled steel using a siphon delivery blasting cabinet at 80 to 90 psi or 40 to 45 psi using direct pressure without breaking.
 (For more on that topic see Why Blasting Cabinets Need a Separator Reclaimer.)

 Using quality abrasives, harder types like aluminum oxide, silicon carbide, glass beads and others means four things:

 These are all good things that all quickly disappear when you save cost on the abrasive you use.
-Add in the high number of time you recycle quality abrasives and you soon see the money saved using a higher quality higher costing abrasive inside any abrasive blasting cabinet.
+Plus the additional time saved, you recycle quality abrasives and you soon see the money saved using a higher quality higher costing abrasive inside any abrasive blasting cabinet.